Line 3 Scarborough: Rolling stock

 The trains were also able to be operated exclusively by computers, becoming one of the earliest installations of Standard Elektrik Lorenz's "SelTrac IS" system (now owned and delivered by Thales Rail Signalling Solutions), doing away with the need for a human operator.
 However, due to opposition from the transit workers' union and public perception, operators were retained; the union has firmly opposed driverless trains.
 (Other systems took full advantage of the automated operation and Vancouver's SkyTrain has been automated since 1985 without incident.)
 The Line 3 trains had only one operator since inception.
 In practice, the Scarborough line trains drove themselves; the operator monitored their operations and controlled the doors.
-One of the features which was not implemented at the time of Scarborough line's opening was the automated audible-only next-stop announcement system, which was introduced in January 2008 and meant operators were no longer required to announce stops manually.
+One of the features that was not implemented at the time of Scarborough line's opening was the automated audible-only next-stop announcement system, which was introduced in January 2008 and meant operators were no longer required to announce stops manually.
 These announcements feature the voice of Susan Bigioni, a TTC employee, who also voiced the announcements for the T1 series and the retired H4, H5, and H6 trains.

 In June 2024, the Detroit People Mover transit system announced the purchase of 12 Mark I trainsets (24 railcars) and equipment from Line 3.
 Their transportation to and integration with the Detroit People Mover was projected to take over a year and a half.
 The purchase would replace the system's existing train sets with upgraded features, along with providing much-needed parts needed to keep the system functional.
 Two railcars were sent to the Halton County Radial Railway Museum for preservation.
-One car would be provided to the Toronto Zoo.
+One car (car 3008) would be provided to the Toronto Zoo in Scarborough to be used as a heritage exhibit adjacent to a Zoomobile station.

 Track

 Line 3 used 5-rail track, which a TTC document describes as follows:

 Track is the 5 rail system on direct fixation and car is powered by an induction or "reaction rail" situated between the running rails at the same top of rail elevation.
 There are two side contacting power rails +300V and −300V respectively situated a distance of about 14 in. from the closest gauge line of one running rail.

 The two power rails of 300 volts positive DC and the other of 300 volts negative DC together produced 600 volts.

-Line 3 tracks used standard gauge rather than the broader Toronto gauge used on Line 2 Bloor–Danforth, as the ICTS design for the line would not allow for the interchange of rail equipment between lines 2 and 3 even if they were both the same gauge.
+Line 3 tracks used standard gauge rather than the broader Toronto gauge used on the system's other heavy-rail lines and the city's streetcar system, as the ICTS design for the line would not allow for the interchange of rail equipment between lines 2 and 3 even if they were both the same gauge.